dotnet/docs/docs/core/deploying/acquisition-experiences.md

 * [Snap store](#Snap-store)
 * [.NET Core on GitHub](#NET-Core-on-GitHub)

-The various choices have their own strengths.
-Some of these choices support the initial acquisition and subsequent update of .NET Core runtime and tools, while others don't.
+Each of these choices has their own strengths.
+Some options support both initial acquisition, and subsequent update of the .NET Core runtime and tools, while others don't support updates.

 |Acquisition Choice|Acquire|Update|
 |:-|:-:|:-:|